hiisi-digital/clepo/README.md

 ## Features

-- **Decorator-based Definition**: declarative mapping of CLI arguments to class properties
-- **Dry-Run Safety**: built-in `mutable` flag enforces `dry-run` checks
+- **Declarative API**: Define commands, arguments, and options using TypeScript decorators
+- **Command Hierarchy**: Support for nested subcommands to create structured CLIs
-- **Dependency Injection**: abstracts filesystem and shell operations
+- **Context Injection**: Abstracts system interactions (filesystem, shell) for testing and abstraction
-  - _Real Mode_: performs actual I/O operations
-  - _Dry Mode_: logs intended operations without side effects
-- **Subcommands**: supports nested command structures via recursion
-- **Auto-Help**: generates usage instructions from metadata
+- **Automatic Help**: Generates usage information and help text from command metadata
+- **Dry-Run Support**: Optional enforcement of dry-run logic for commands marked as mutable

 ## The problem

-Most CLI tools lack a standardized way to handle "Dry Runs" or "Safety Checks".
+Building CLI tools often involves significant boilerplate code for argument parsing, validation, and help text generation.
+Without a structured framework, tools can become inconsistent in behavior and difficult to maintain.

-Implementing a `--dry-run` flag often leads to conditional logic scattered throughout the codebase (`if (!dryRun) ...`), which is prone to human error and makes the code harder to read.
+Additionally, implementing robust safety mechanisms like "dry runs" is often an afterthought, leading to scattered conditional logic (`if (!dryRun) ...`) that is prone to errors.

-`clepo` solves this by abstracting the side effects into a `Context` object.
-The framework decides which implementation of the context (Real vs Dry) to inject based on the presence of the `--dry-run` flag.
-If a command is marked as `mutable`, the framework ensures that the safety guarantees are met.
+`clepo` aims to address these issues by providing a consistent, ergonomic API inspired by Rust's `clap`.
+It allows developers to define the CLI interface declaratively, ensuring consistency and reducing boilerplate, while also offering built-in patterns for handling side effects.

 ## Support

 Whether you use this project, have learned something from it, or just like it, please consider supporting it by buying me a coffee, so I can dedicate more time on open-source projects like this :)

 <a href="https://buymeacoffee.com/orgrinrt" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: auto !important;width: auto !important;" ></a>